haihanyin/springbootexamples/questions/01-container-dependency-ioc/ReadMe.md

 [A Quick Guide to the Spring @Lazy Annotation](https://www.baeldung.com/spring-lazy-annotation)

 ## What is a property source?
 How would you use @PropertySource?
-@ProertySource is for loading property file, used on class level.
+@PropertySource is for loading property file, used on class level.

 [Properties with Spring and Spring Boot](https://www.baeldung.com/properties-with-spring) !!